Suffolk’s leg of the Tour of Britain has been declared a great success according to recent spectator and economic impact figures.

 The estimated spectator figures for the Suffolk and Norfolk stage are estimated to be 180,000 with hundreds of thousands more having tuned in to watch the Tour of Britain on the television.

-A survey carried out following the Tour of Britain revealed that in Suffolk over 85% of those asked said the race was very enjoyable whilst over 70% of people asked said they were inspired to cycle more regularly.
+A survey carried out following the Tour of Britain revealed that in Suffolk over 85 per cent of those asked said the race was very enjoyable whilst over 70 per cent of people asked said they were inspired to cycle more regularly.

 Councillor Colin Noble, Suffolk County Council’s cabinet member responsible for sport, said: “I am delighted to see such an increase in the number of people taking an interest in the Tour of Britain here in Suffolk.

 “The increase in economic benefit that the Tour has brought to the county will have made a really positive impact on tourism and our local hospitality industry.